ChuuniMage/krzysztophor/utilities/iterate.md

 I was very proud of this function from the initial commit.
 However, it didn't make the cut for the release of the bot.
 I had a common task - Iterating over members, and returning data, and so I had defined a function that did exactly this.

 The structure of this function is rather complex, starting from its inputs:
-- It has been intentionally designed to take any input as its data to update, explicitly making use of mutating data
+- `dataToUpdate`, intentionally typed as the `any` type in order to be as flexible as possible
-- The input discord guild that I am iterating members over
+- `inputGuild` which is the Discord guild
-- A boolean condition to fulfill \
+- `fulfillConditionToUpdateData`, a boolean check on the members to determine whether to execute `dataUpdater` or not
-- A function that takes in
+- The `dataUpdater` callback function, which takes two arguments - the Discord member, and the data that requires updating.

 ```typescript
 export const iterateOverMembersAndReturnData =